ksu-cs-textbooks/cis300/old book/markdown/trees/avl.md

 ![A badly-shaped binary search tree](bst-chain.jpg)

-The height of this tree is *n*Ã‚Â -Ã‚Â 1; consequently, lookups will take time linear in *n*, the number of elements, in the worst case.
+The height of this tree is *n* - 1; consequently, lookups will take time linear in *n*, the number of elements, in the worst case.
 This performance is comparable with that of a linked list.
 In order to guaranteed good performance, we need a way to ensure that the height of